-- A. Affordable housing will be required to be delivered on site (except for LSPBSL), to promote mixed and inclusive communities, unless exceptional circumstances can be demonstrated (refer to (E) below). - B. Proposals for major residential and mixed-use development (10 units or more gross units) must demonstrate they have sought to optimise the housing output on a site and apply the threshold approach included within Policy H5 of the London Plan, to increase the delivery of genuinely affordable housing, as well as demonstrate all options have been explored to achieve the Boroughwide target of 50% affordable housing, based on habitable rooms or floor space.
-Public sector land, Strategic Industrial Locations, Locally Significant Industrial Sites and Non-Designated Industrial Sites will all be required to deliver the threshold level of at least 50 per cent affordable housing on each site. - C. The following will be considered when assessing the maximum level of genuinely affordable housing that could be delivered: Review mechanisms will be utilised to maximise the delivery of affordable housing on major developments. - a.
+- A. Affordable housing will be required to be delivered on site (except for LSPBSL), to promote mixed and inclusive communities, unless exceptional circumstances can be demonstrated (refer to (E) below). - B. Proposals for major residential and mixed-use development (10 units or more gross units) must demonstrate they have sought to optimise the housing output on a site and apply the threshold approach included within Policy H5 of the London Plan, to increase the delivery of genuinely affordable housing.
+Proposals must ensure an initial minimum of 35% of all gross residential development delivered within a scheme are affordable housing (and comply with criteria of Policy H5 C) to apply for the fast-track route, as well as demonstrate all options have been explored to achieve the Boroughwide target of 50% affordable housing, based on habitable rooms or floor space.
+Public sector land, Strategic Industrial Locations, Locally Significant Industrial Sites and Non-Designated Industrial Sites will all be expected to deliver the threshold level of at least 50 per cent affordable housing on each site.
+Where a public sector landowner has an agreement with the Mayor to deliver at least 50 per cent across their portfolio of sites, then the 35 per cent threshold should apply to individual sites. - C. The following will be considered when assessing the maximum level of genuinely affordable housing that could be delivered: - a.
 The contribution to the Borough's strategic affordable housing target, subject to viability and application of the threshold approach. - b.
 The need to make the most efficient use of land to facilitate and optimise the delivery of affordable housing. - c.
-The proposed tenure mix of the scheme and the need to prioritise the delivery of social rented and affordable family housing, in line with the table below. - D. Development proposals will carry greater planning benefit, where they demonstrably deliver the maximum viable amount of genuinely affordable housing whilst meeting the minimum threshold level of affordable housing without public subsidy, (Policy H5 of the London Plan), - E. Applicants will then be expected to make all reasonable efforts to secure grant funding to deliver an increase in affordable housing beyond the level that would otherwise be achievable.
-The Council will work positively with development industry partners to help identify opportunities to secure grant funding to deliver more genuinely affordable housing in Harrow. - F. The affordable housing requirements for major developments will apply in circumstances where development has already been permitted (or is under construction) and 10 or more gross dwellings will be delivered taking into account of the following:
+The proposed tenure mix of the scheme and the need to prioritise the delivery of social rented and affordable family housing, in line with the table below. - D. Development proposals will carry greater planning benefit, where they demonstrably deliver the maximum viable amount of genuinely affordable housing whilst meeting the minimum threshold level of affordable housing without public subsidy, (Policy H5 of the London Plan),

-- a.
-New residential units that are proposed which would result in an uplift in the overall number of units on the site; - b.
-Development that is proposed on an adjacent site which by virtue of its layout, design and use is functionally related to the extant permission and would result in an uplift in the overall number of units across the sites; and - c.
+- E. Applicants will then be expected to make all reasonable efforts to secure grant funding to deliver an increase in affordable housing beyond the level that would otherwise be achievable.
+The Council will work positively with development industry partners to help identify opportunities to secure grant funding to deliver more genuinely affordable housing in Harrow. - F. The affordable housing requirements for major developments will apply in circumstances where development has already been permitted (or is under construction) and 10 or more gross dwellings will be delivered taking into account of the following: - a.
+New residential units that are proposed which would result in an uplift in the overall number of units on the site; - Development that is proposed on an adjacent site which by virtue of its layout, design and use is functionally related to the extant permission and would result in an uplift in the overall number of units across the sites; and - c.
 Exception to the above applies, if the applicant demonstrates ownership has changed and no relations with the original landowner/developer.